VyomJain6904/Auth/auth/README.md

-# VD-Auth
+# Auth

-**VD-Auth** is a robust, production-grade authentication platform built with modern web technologies.
+**Auth** is a robust, production-grade authentication platform built with modern web technologies.
 It offers secure user authentication, account management, and session handling, designed for scalability and ease of use.

 ## 🌐 Live Demo